How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Every Google review is a public conversation between you and your customers — and every potential customer is watching.
 Whether it's a glowing 5-star endorsement or a frustrated 1-star complaint, how you respond directly impacts your reputation, your search rankings, and your bottom line.

-This guide gives you 15 ready-to-use response examples organized by star rating, plus the principles behind each one so you can adapt them to any situation.
+This guide gives you 15 ready-to-use response examples organized by star rating, drawn from real patterns we've seen across thousands of review responses.
+Plus, the principles behind each one so you can adapt them to any situation.

 Why Responding to Google Reviews Matters